vinaya-class/vinaya-class.github.io/src/17-dwellings.md

 One should tidy up one's room or hut before leaving a monastery, in a way that it is ready for another bhikkhu to use.

-There is no offence if someone else (such as the guest monk) has already set out the bedding without one having asked for them.
+There is no offense if someone else (such as the guest monk) has already set out the bedding without one having asked for them.
 In that case, the guest monks is responsible for putting the items back.